2bndy5/CirquePinnacle/docs/api.rst

    .. cpp:function:: void anyMeasModeConfig(uint8_t gain, uint8_t frequency, uint32_t sampleLength, uint8_t muxControl, uint8_t appertureWidth, uint8_t controlPowerCount)

-      Be sure to set the `DataMode`_ attribute to :cpp:var:`PINNACLE_ANYMEAS` before calling this function
-      otherwise it will do nothing.
+      This function configures the Pinnacle ASIC for taking raw ADC measurements.
+Be sure to set the `DataMode`_ attribute to :cpp:var:`PINNACLE_ANYMEAS` before calling this function otherwise it will do nothing.

       :param int gain: Sets the sensitivity of the ADC matrix.
 Valid values are the constants